wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 Run the application from the Xcode to make sure it is compiling.

-Before you will be able to actually login the ser you need to initialize SDK Client.
+Before we will be able to actually login the ser we need to initialize SDK Client.

 ### Initialize Client

-Open `AppDelegate` class and add NexmoClient import at the top of the file:
+Open `AppDelegate` class and add the `NexmoClient` import at the top of the file:

 ```swift
 import NexmoClient